 Just because an area is known for its beaches doesn’t mean nothing else happens there.
 From historical societies and local showings to marine mammal stranding centers and even aquariums.

 Google “things to do in (name of area) and chances are good you’ll be rewarded with a plethora of options.

 Particularly in touristy areas like beach resort towns, the local coffee shop can be a cabaret of entertainment.
 So get a round of frappes or lattes and settle in to listen to live music as the rain passes.

 Ice cream parlors often do one better – they offer afternoons of karaoke, magic or trivia challenges.
 Our favorite in Ocean City NJ even offers a family sock hop day.
 And this entertainment goes on rain or shine, so make your rainy day a “sundae” at the local ice cream parlor.

 9. Escape to an Escape Room

-11. Give In and Get Wet When It Rains on A Beach Vacation
+10. Give In and Get Wet When It Rains on A Beach Vacation

 Sure, the lifeguards may ban your boogie boards and you may not be allowed to go in past your ankles.
-But since you’re going to get wet anyway, why not play some games on the wet sand?
+But since you’re going to get wet anyway, why not play some beach games and dance in the rain?